What is a Bad Credit Score for Business Loans?

 Equity Financing

-Another option to raise capital for your business is with equity financing.
+Another option for raising capital for your business is through equity financing.
 In this method, you sell a portion of the company’s ownership stake to an investor for an infusion of capital.
-The drawback to this method is losing some of your ownership, and most investors will want some influence over the company’s direction, usually with a board seat.
+The drawback to this method is that you lose some ownership, and most investors will want some influence over the company’s direction, typically through a board seat.

 Crowdfunding